Z2gK/hhc24-writeup/Act2.md

 > I overheard some of the other elves talking.
 Even though the endpoints have been redacted, they are still operational.
 This means that you can probably elevate your access by communicating with them.
 I suggest working out the hashing scheme to reproduce the redacted endpoints.
 Luckily one of them is still active and can be tested against.
 Try hashing the token with SHA256 and see if you can reliably reproduce the endpoint.
 This might help, pipe the tokens to Get-FileHash -Algorithm SHA256.

 The **GOLD** challenge requires the player to set a certain cookie on one of the redacted endpoints.
 The second clue suggests that the redacted endpoint is obtained by hashing the token string using SHA256.
-Since one endpoint in unredacted, we can try this idea on the token (`5f8dd236f862f4507835b0e418907ffc`) from the Silver challenge on the Linux command line:
+Since one endpoint is unredacted (the same one from the Silver challenge), we can try this idea on the token `5f8dd236f862f4507835b0e418907ffc` and see if it produces the endpoint.
+Hashing can be done on the Linux command line:

 ```
 $ echo "5f8dd236f862f4507835b0e418907ffc" | sha256sum